 You can visit Nador and the coastal regions of Morocco at any time of the year.
 While in the south of the country it can get very hot during the summer, the sea breeze makes the sunny coast comfortable, with temperatures not rising above 25-26°C. Winters are pleasantly mild, but the weather can get a bit cloudy and windy.

 However, if you love swimming and sunbathing, the best time to travel to Nador is between May and September.

 In the center of Nador, you can find many shops, supermarkets, pharmacies and ATM machines.
 The city also has 2 hospitals, El Hassani and Al Matare.

 As for accommodation, there are several hotels that suit all budgets, while you can also find some apartments and rooms to rent.

 The main languages spoken in Nador are Tarifit Berber, Arabic and French.
 Due to the close proximity of the city to Melilla, many locals also speak or understand Spanish.

-Fast fact: Riffian Berber people represent 98% of the population of Nador, making it the largest Tarifit speaking city in the world.
+Good to Know: Riffian Berber people represent 98% of the population of Nador, making it the largest Tarifit-speaking city in the world.